KunalKavthekar/OS_course_project/README.md

 # OS_course_project
-This is a simple python project that mimics a primitive OS functions
+This is a simple python project that mimics a primitive OS' functions